 363 Issaquena Ave. • 662.313.6220 • newroxy.com

-The New Roxy is a former movie theater located in the Historic New World District of Clarksdale.
-What remains is a shell of the former theater; a sloping concrete floor, masonry stage, distressed brick walls, and a gorgeous view of the night sky.
+The New Roxy is a former movie theater located in the historic New World District of downtown Clarksdale.
+Vibrant music, art and theater venue.

 Norman Brown Fine Art Gallery